rocky-linux/rockylinux.org-gatsby/content/pages/organizational-structure.md

 The Community team moderates, engages, and supports users across all social media and discussion platforms.
 This team is also responsible for organizing community events, creating programs, celebrating community successes, and working with other teams to support community initiatives.

-- Team Lead: Jordan Pisaniello
+- Team Lead: TBD

 #### Design

 Design produces and guides the visual styling and branding of the RESF.

-- Team Lead: Hayden Young
+- Team Lead: Michael Kinder
+- Team Deputy: TBD

 #### Documentation